-In the heart of the Upper Valfurva, nestled within the magnificent setting of the Valle dei Forni, the “Jacopo Compagnoni” via ferrata at Forni is a modern, scenic, and educationally fascinating equipped route located within the Stelvio National Park.
+In the heart of the Upper Valfurva, nestled within the magnificent setting of the Forni Valley, the “Jacopo Compagnoni” via ferrata at Forni is a modern, scenic, and educationally rich equipped route located within the Stelvio National Park.

 The via ferrata is located on the rocky spurs near the Branca Mountain Hut, at the foot of the great glacial walls of the Ortles-Cevedale massif.